 The 2009 Secured Notes have an interest rate of 12% per year and all principal and accrued and unpaid interest on the 2009 Convertible Notes was due on December 31, 2010.
 In connection with entering into the Hercules Credit Facility, the maturity date of the 2009 Secured Notes was extended to the earliest of (1) a sale of us, (2) the date which is 30 days after the last day of the month that is 33 months after the expiration of the "interest only period" under the Hercules Credit Facility (as described above) and (3) 91 days after the date that all obligations under the Hercules Credit Facility are paid in full and the Hercules Credit Facility is terminated.
 As of December 31, 2010, \$12.32 million aggregate principal and accrued and unpaid interest was outstanding under the 2009 Secured Notes.
-All principal and interest due on the 2009 Secured Notes will be converted into 927,881 shares of our common stock upon completion of this offering.
+All principal and interest due on the 2009 Secured Notes will be converted into 9,979,369 shares of our common stock upon completion of this offering.

 2010 Secured Notes.
-In March 2010, we entered into an agreement with certain of our existing investors to issue \$15.0 million in aggregate principal amount of secured notes and the investors purchased the entire

-\$15.0 million of 2010 Secured Notes.
+In March 2010, we entered into an agreement with certain of our existing investors to issue \$15.0 million in aggregate principal amount of secured notes and the investors purchased the entire \$15.0 million of 2010 Secured Notes.
 To secure the performance of our obligations under the purchase agreement for the 2010 Secured Notes, we granted a subordinated security interest in substantially all of our assets, including our intellectual property assets, except the assets that secure our obligations under the Amended and Restated Royalty Interests Agreement.
-In connection with entering into the Hercules Credit Facility, the holders of the 2010 Secured Notes entered into a subordination and intercreditor agreement with the lenders under the Hercules Credit Facility pursuant to which the 2010 Secured Notes were subordinated to the Hercules Credit Facility.
-As described above under "-Investor Notes to be Converted into Common Stock-2009 Convertible Notes," the holders of the 2010 Secured Notes previously entered into a separate intercreditor agreement with the holders of the 2009 Convertible Notes and the 2009 Secured Notes which set out certain priorities among those parties.
+In connection with entering into the Hercules Credit Facility, the holders of the 2010 Secured Notes were subordinated to the Hercules Credit Facility.
+As described above under "-Investor Notes to be Converted into Common Stock-2009 Convertible Notes," the holders of the 2010 Secured Notes which set out certain priorities among those parties.

 The 2010 Secured Notes have an interest rate of 5% per year and all principal and accrued and unpaid interest on the 2010 Secured Notes is due on December 31, 2010.
 In connection with entering into the Hercules Credit Facility, the maturity date of the 2010 Secured Notes was extended to the earliest of (1) a sale of us, (2) the date which is 30 days after the last day of the month that is 33 months after the expiration of the "interest only period" under the Hercules Credit Facility (as described above) and (3) 91 days after the date that all obligations under the Hercules Credit Facility are paid in full and the Hercules Credit Facility is terminated.
 As of December 31, 2010, \$15.46 million in aggregate principal and accrued and unpaid interest was outstanding pursuant to the 2010 Secured Notes.
-All principal and interest due on the 2010 Secured Notes will be converted into 1,156,606 shares of our common stock upon completion of this offering.
+All principal and interest due on the 2010 Secured Notes will be converted into 12,439,302 shares of our common stock upon completion of this offering.